Leader-board/OA-and-Interviews/Online Assessments.md

     identification before the test and have them record you (though they say that companies will not be provided proctoring data and is only used to confirm that you didn't cheat).
-A minority will be fine with the unproctored variant, but it is recommended to opt-in to proctoring since an unproctored test result cannot be sent to companies that require proctoring.
+A minority will be fine with the unproctored variant, but it is recommended to opt in to proctoring since an unproctored test result cannot be sent to companies that require proctoring.